viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 - I learned "the hard way" that if we leave the external 100 MHz port sys_clk_i connected directly to MIG.sys_clk_i, we will later face an error during Implementation in case we use a pin from bank 35 in the design.
 - Pins of  Xilinx Artix-7 FPGAs are organized into banks.
 Banks are identified by numbers.
 In the [schematics of Arty A7](https://digilent.com/reference/_media/programmable-logic/arty-a7/arty-a7-e2-sch.pdf) we can see that pins connected to sockets on the Arty A7 belong to banks 14, 15 and 35.
 All pins in a given bank must work on the same voltage.
 In the case of the Arty A7, banks 14, 15 and 35 work on 3.3 V.
 - The problem is that MIG expects sys_clk_i to be 2.5 V, but the external 100 MHz oscillator is connected to the pin E3 in bank 35 and thus operates on 3.3 V (and the oscillator used in the circuit is actually a 3.3 V oscillator).
-Therefore Vitis raises the following error when I used a pin ck_a0 (belonging to bank 35) in the design:
+Therefore Vitis raises the following error when I used a pin ck_a0 (also belonging to bank 35) in the design:
   - [DRC BIVC-1] Bank IO standard Vcc: Conflicting Vcc voltages in bank 35.
 For example, the following two ports in this bank have conflicting VCCOs:
     sys_clk_i (LVCMOS25, requiring VCCO=2.500) and ck_a0[0] (LVCMOS33, requiring VCCO=3.300)

-it knows 100 MHz input clock.
-We disable ui_addn_clk.

-We must add a [BUFG buffer](https://docs.xilinx.com/r/en-US/ug953-vivado-7series-libraries/BUFG) for the sys_clk_i, otherwise, we would get an error during implementation saying "[DRC BIVC-1] Bank IO standard Vcc: Conflicting Vcc voltages in bank 35" stating conflicting voltages of sys_clk_i and ck_a0.
-My understanding is that adding BUFG changes routing of the sys_clk_i so it doesn't collide with the rest of pins in the bank 35.
+- I realize that the previous paragraphs may sound complicated, but the good news is that I found a solution to the issue.
+We simply add a [BUFG buffer](https://docs.xilinx.com/r/en-US/ug953-vivado-7series-libraries/BUFG) on the external clock input.
+My understanding is that adding BUFG changes the routing of the external clock so it doesn't collide with the rest of the pins in the bank 35.

+Let's make the needed changes.

 Search for "buffer" in the IP Catalog and drag Utility Buffer to the diagram.
 Double-click it for configuration and select C Buf Type as BUFG.